Editorial cover art for Thorne Magnesium Bisglycinate

 That means the product decision should be practical: do you want a bisglycinate powder, in this dose, at this price, with this certification?
 If yes, the product makes sense.
 If you mainly want “some magnesium,” then the broader magnesium overview may help more than a brand page.

 If your main question is routine use, timing, or goal fit, start with the basics on best time to take magnesium and our evidence-aware page on sleep.
-If your main concern is safety, read magnesium interactions and when to talk to a clinician.
+If your main concern is safety, read magnesium interactions, the Magnesium Interaction Timing Map, and when to talk to a clinician.

 Anecdotal only.
 This block summarizes recurring themes from public discussion threads.
 It is useful for spotting tradeoffs, not for proving outcomes.